BritishGeologicalSurvey/ASSET/README.md

   -MOD MODEL, --model MODEL
                         Dispersion model to use.
 Options are: hysplit, fall3d, all (both hysplit and fall3d) -RUN RUN_NAME, --run_name RUN_NAME
                         Run name.
-If not specified, the run name will be the starting time with format HH
+If not specified, the run name will be the starting time with format HH -NR NO_REFIR, --no_refir NO_REFIR
+                        True: avoid running REFIR for ESPs.
+False: run REFIR for ESPs -MER MER, --mer MER   Mass Eruption Rate (kg/s).
+Used if -NR True.
+If -NR True and it is not specified, the ESPs database is used
+  -PH PLH, --plh PLH    Plume top height a.s.l. (m).
+Used if -NR True.
+If -NR True and it is not specified, the ESPs
+                        database is used
+  -ED ER_DURATION, --er_duration ER_DURATION
+                        Eruption duration (hours).
+If specified, it overcomes the ESPs database duration (if used by REFIR)
+  -NRP NO_REFIR_PLOTS, --no_refir_plots NO_REFIR_PLOTS
+                        True: avoid saving and updating plots during the REFIR run.
+This overcomes any related setting in fix_config.txt.
+False: keep the fix_config.txt plot settings

 - post_processing.py
 Python script that automatically produce contour plots of the simulation outputs by using the ash-model-plotting package (see Dependencies).
 usage: post_processing.py [-h] [-M MODE] [-SET SET] [-LATMIN LATMIN]
-                          [-LATMAX LATMAX] [-LONMIN LONMIN] [-LONMAX LONMAX] [-MOD MODEL] -h, --help            show this help message and exit -M MODE, --mode MODE  operational: routine simulation mode controlled via operational_settings.txt manual: run with user
+                          [-LATMAX LATMAX] [-LONMIN LONMIN] [-LONMAX LONMAX] [-MOD MODEL] [-NR NO_REFIR] -h, --help            show this help message and exit -M MODE, --mode MODE  operational: routine simulation mode controlled via operational_settings.txt manual: run with user